NGOs & Foundations

 We maintain these notes to provide context for figures and assertions on this page.
 Links open in a new tab.

-Create an account, run your first checks, and export an audit-ready PDF β all on the Free plan.
+Create a free account, run your first checks, and export an audit-ready PDF.
+Upgrade only when volume or controls require it.